VodBox/use-obs-studio/README.md

 ### `useOBSVirtualcam`

--   Subscribes to receiving the current replay buffer status of OBS.
+-   Subscribes to receiving the current virtualcam status of OBS.

 ```tsx
 import { useOBSVirtualcam } from "use-obs-studio";